MatthisFauvet/SAE31_2022/README.md

 # SAE31_2022
 Create a WEB application (a copy of Doodle) with PHP, HTML and SQL Language.
-This project was made by using Junit firmaware
+This project was made by using Junit firmeware